AliOKeeffe/The-Animal-Association-Game/README.md

 ## Cloning

-To clone this repsository follow the below steps:
+To clone this repository follow the below steps:

 1. Locate the repository at this link [The Animal Association Game Repository](https://github.com/AliOKeeffe/The-Animal-Association-Game).
 2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.